cobwebos/docs/articles/active-directory/authentication/howto-authentication-passwordless-security-key-windows.md

 - “Run as“ is **not supported** using security key.
 - Log in to a server using security key is **not supported**.
 - If you have not used your security key to sign in to your device while online, you will not be able to use it to sign in or unlock offline.
+- Signing in or unlocking a Windows 10 device with a security key containing multiple Azure AD accounts.
+This scenario will utilize the last account added to the security key.
+WebAuthN will allow users to choose the account they wish to use.

 ## <a name="prepare-devices-for-preview"></a>Prepare devices for preview